Why should I have my wedding at the museum?

 Does the museum have an in-house caterer or can I provide my own?

-Rozzelle Court is the exclusive caterer for all events.
-No outside food or drink can be brought into the museum except for a wedding cake.
+Rozzelle Court features a talented culinary team and is the exclusive caterer for all events.
+No outside food or drink can be brought into the museum with the exception of a wedding cake.

 Can an outside vendor provide the wedding cake?